olof/olof.github.io/_posts/2019-10-15-dns-over-https-over-tor-part2.md

 ### Implementation, a first look

 I'm not an experienced C developer, so adding support for DoH *in* unbound seems harder than I could stomach right now (but it would probably be the [Right Place(tm)][unbound/doh-bug]!).
 I also looked at PowerDNS Recursor with its Lua scripting ability, but couldn't quite get the behavior I wanted.

 Further research pointed me to the [doh-proxy python project][py/doh-proxy] from Facebook.
-It includes software for running your DoH server, but it also includes `doh-stub` that acts like a regular DNS resolver that forwards requests to a DoH server over HTTPS.
+It includes software for running your own DoH server, but it also includes `doh-stub` that acts like a regular DNS resolver that forwards requests to a DoH server over HTTPS.
 This is exactly the kind of building block I need; I can configure unbound to forward queries to this stub resolver using `forward-zone` statements.

-The doh-proxy project is documented as experimental and it unfortunately depends on an http2 python module that isn't well maintained (no python3.7 support in a published release) and it doesn't support fallback to http/1.1.
-It doesn't support the use of proxies either, so were we to use it, we would have to patch it.
+The doh-proxy project is documented as experimental and it unfortunately depends on an http2 python module that isn't well maintained (currently no python3.7 support in a published release) and it doesn't support fallback to http/1.1. doh-stub doesn't support the use of proxies either, so were we to use it, we would have to patch it.

-So, given this, I think the setup I would like to see is:
+Even so, it allowed me to prototype the communication chain I wanted:

 ```
 Firefox -(dns)-> unbound -(dns)-> proxy -(doh proxied over tor)-> Doh resolver